COMICS BIOGRAPHY 2014

-Since September 2011, as part of the new 52 relaunch at DC Comics, Grant has returned to a successful Superman run in ACTION COMICS with art by Rags Morales.
-As part of his remit at DC Comics, Morrison has also acted as a Consultant developing updated approaches on minor characters and recreating them as springboards for other writers.
-He has also had award winning and critical success using this revival method for his own maxi-series, Seven Soldiers in 2006.
-His take on Superman for ALL-STAR SUPERMAN cements his ability to breathe life into old franchises and his 6 year story run on Batman has woven a complex and intriguing best-selling tale not seen in decades.
-Often courting controversy, many titles, other than BATMAN, have made headlines; ST.SWITHIN'S DAY - a story about a young man from the North attempting to assassinate Margaret Thatcher - had questions raised in the House of Commons, as did THE INVISIBLES, Morrison's highly-influential six-year long series about a group of occult terrorists (which has been said to have partly inspired the film THE MATRIX).
-Seen as cutting-edge and subversive, THE INVISIBLES and other series, like THE NEW ADVENTURES OF HITLER and BIG DAVE and DOOM PATROL, have been the subject of both academic discussion and popular media interest.
+Never shy of courting controversy, many of Morrison’s titles other than BATMAN, have made headlines.
+ST.SWITHIN'S DAY - a story about a young man from the North attempting to assassinate Margaret Thatcher - had questions raised in the House of Commons, as did THE INVISIBLES, Morrison's highly-influential six-year long series about a group of occult terrorists (which has been said to have partly inspired the film THE MATRIX).
+Seen as cutting-edge and subversive, THE INVISIBLES and other series, such as THE NEW ADVENTURES OF HITLER, BIG DAVE and DOOM PATROL, have been the subjects of both academic discussion and popular media interest.

 In 1997, Grant was the first comic book writer to be included as one of Entertainment Weekly's top 100 creative people in America.